NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework

-Inspired by LAMA~\cite{lama} that provides manually created cloze templates to probe knowledge in PLMs, manual prompt is proposed to perform many NLP tasks such as text classification~\cite{pet} and text generation~\cite{ge-pet}.
-The manual prompts designed for different text matching tasks are shown in Table~\ref{table:manual-prompt retrieval}.
-In manual prompt, prompt tokens are entirely composed of natural language.
-From the left to right, $P_1$ and $P_2$ are used to tell PLM what type of $x_1$ and $x_2$ are respectively. $P_q$ and $P_d$ are the sentences that ask questions about the representation of the text according to the specific task.
-And the answers to these questions are the vector tokens in $[MASK_1]$ and $[MASK_2]$.
-Compared with continuous prompt, this method uses natural language as prompts without additional training on prompt tokens but requires human experience and the result is sub-optimal.
+{Taking inspiration from LAMA~\cite{lama}, which utilizes manually crafted cloze templates to investigate knowledge in PLMs, the concept of manual prompts has been introduced for various NLP tasks like text classification~\cite{pet} and text generation~\cite{ge-pet}.
+Manual prompts exclusively consist of natural language.
+In Retriever-Prompt, specific manual prompts have been devised for different text matching tasks, as shown in Table~\ref{table:manual-prompt retrieval}.
+The prompts $P_1^{t}$ and $P_2^{t}$ are exploited to inform the PLM about the type of $x_1$ and $x_2$, respectively. $P_q^{t}$ and $P_d^{t}$ are the sentences that ask questions about the representation of the text according to the specific task.
+The representation of the texts $x_1$ and $x_2$ is the embedding of tokens $[MASK_1]$ and $[MASK_2]$.
+In Reranker-Prompt, on the other hand, showcases distinct manual prompts for different text matching tasks in Table~\ref{table:manual-prompt reranking}. $P_1^{t}$ and $P_2^{t}$ describe the attributes of the two texts individually, while $P_q^{t}$ poses questions pertaining to the relationship between the two texts, varying depending on the task.
+The anticipated answer is expected to be outputted at [MASK], possibly containing words like "yes" or "no".
+In comparison to continuous prompts, this approach employs natural language as prompts without necessitating additional training on prompt tokens, albeit at the expense of relying on human expertise, resulting in sub-optimal performance.}